+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what

+happens after the audit.

+Level of Difficulty: 2 Medium

+Topic: IRS audit selection

-13. The "30-day" letter gives the taxpayer the opportunity to request an appeals conference or agree to a proposed IRS adjustment on the taxpayer's income tax return.
+13. The "30-day" letter gives the taxpayer the opportunity to request an appeals conference or agree to the proposed IRS adjustment.

+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

+Level of Difficulty: 2 Medium

-14. The "90-day" letter gives the taxpayer the opportunity to pay a proposed IRS tax adjustment or file a petition in the U.S. District Court to contest the adjustment and hear the case.
+14. The "90-day" letter gives the taxpayer the opportunity to pay the proposed tax adjustment or file a petition in the U.S. District Court to hear the case.

+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what

+happens after the audit.

+Level of Difficulty: 2 Medium

+Topic: IRS audit selection